lavigne/cloud-formation-samples/private-hosted-zone/README.md

 - DomainName - The domain name used by the private hosted zone.
 - DnsRecordFailureNotificationEmailAddress - Email address where DNS record creation failure notices will be sent.
-- OrganizationId - AWS Organization ID
+- OrganizationId - AWS Organization ID.
 - PrimaryRegion - Primary region used by the AWS Organization (where ControlTower is deployed).
 - NetworkAccountId - AWS account ID of the networking account where the private hosted zone will be created.
 - WorkloadRegions - AWS regions where EC2 instances will be run that should have DNS entries automatically created.